June 15, 2020

-Kenyon's Office of Green Initiatives leads sustainability efforts across the campus and encourages students and community members to work together to protect our shared environment.
+Kenyon's Office of Green Initiatives (OGI) leads sustainability efforts across the campus and encourages students and community members to work together to protect our shared environment.

 The Office of Green Initiatives team has expanded to eleven, with ten interns working in pairs as leaders in five areas of emphasis: compost and recycling, communications, carbon emission reporting, outreach and events and U-Capture (see below).